 As you can see in the image below, you have to select only a few simple options:

 In this example, we’re creating the recovery environment on a normal USB stick.
 This will be automatically detected by Iperius if already inserted, otherwise insert it and click the button to update the drop-down list.
+Otherwise we select a local folder to save the ISO file.

 Then proceed to the creation of the recovery drive by clicking on the button shown in the image above.
 The process will take several minutes, since the contents of the recovery disk will be automatically downloaded from the Iperius servers, then unpacked and written to the USB drive.
 It is very important to remember that this procedure irrecoverably deletes any data on the USB device, so make sure that there are no important files on this.